huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

 </Tip>

-Once you have deployed a model, you can use the `embed` endpoint by sending requests:
+## Inference

+Inference can be performed in 3 ways: using cURL, or via the `InferenceClient` or `OpenAI` Python SDKs.

+#### cURL

+To send a POST request to the TEI endpoint using cURL, you can run the following command:

 ```bash
 curl 127.0.0.1:8080/embed \